tkgsn/MTNet/README.md

 That is, the number of virutal edgese is identical to the number of lcoations Note that the start vocab only appears in the first location

+- TRIM_STOP
+We replace the processing about TRAJ_FIX_LEN for the comparison purpose remove the data -> clip the traj so that the traj has TRAJ_FIX_LEN length : this is a problem of this method

 For the Chengdu dataset, we use the provided configure data